Program of Study

 A minimum of two years of academic residence is required in the Inner Asian and Altaic Study Program.
 A graduate student is expected to complete a minimum of sixteen four-credit courses; however, in some cases the fulfillment of all requirements for the degree will require additional coursework.
 Courses are chosen in consultation with the student’s academic advisor.

-Upon entering the IAAS program the student will offer proof of competence in at least one foreign “tool” language, which is normally be done by examination in the first semester.
-During the first two years of residence, they should also demonstrate competence by way of examination in a second “tool” language, selected from among those especially pertinent to the student’s topic of specialization.
+Upon entering the IAAS program the student will prove competence in at least one foreign “tool” language, normally by examination in the first semester.
+During the first two years of residence, they should demonstrate competence by way of examination in a second “tool” language, selected from among those pertinent to the student’s topic of specialization.
 “Tool” languages, such as French, German, Italian, Russian, Japanese, etc., are to be distinguished from “source” languages such as Arabic, Chinese, Manchu, Mongolian, Persian, Tibetan, Turkic, and Sanskrit.
 Students are expected to be competent in the language(s) of their primary focus, and will be required to take written examinations in their “source” language or languages.

 A grade of Incomplete (INC) in a course must be converted into a letter grade before the end of the next registration period.
 IAAS students may not have more than two grades of incomplete on their record.

-Advising is a critically important aspect of the IAAS program, and the IAAS Committee is committed to finding appropriate advising arrangements for all students.
+Advising is a critically important aspect of the IAAS program, and the IAAS Committee will make appropriate advising arrangements for all students.
 Once admitted to the IAAS program, students are assigned an academic advisor from among the members of the IAAS Committee, with whom they will design an appropriate program of study.
 Students will also consult with the Committee Chair to discuss their academic plan.

 By the end of the third year of residence, the candidate will have a three-hour general examination in three fields chosen in consultation with the student’s academic advisor.
 One of these fields should cover the history or culture of a major society outside of Inner Asia (e.g., Western Europe, Russia, Islamic Middle East, East Asia, South Asia, or the Americas).
 The other two fields may be focused on: